 The borrower must satisfy eligibility requirements as established by

-the U.S. Department of Education, and demonstrate financial need.
+the U.S. Department of Education and must demonstrate financial need.
 Perkins

 Loans carry a simple interest rate of 5 percent and are repayable by

-the borrower over a period of 10 years following graduation, dropping
+the borrower over a period of 10 years following graduation, after dropping

-enrollment below a half-time credit load, or withdrawing from school.
+enrollment below a half-time credit load, or after withdrawing from school.

-No interest is charged while students are in school and during a nine-month
+No interest is charged while students are in school or during a nine-month

 grace period thereafter.